redacr11/social-media/README.md

 # social-media

-## Currently expanding my MERN stack knowledge by building a fully functioning social media app.
+## Currently building a fully functioning social media app with the MERN stack.

 ### Stay tuned for the link! 😉